What is your greatest musical passion?

 The people!
 Members are so genuine and generous and really make me feel a part of this community.
 I enjoy visiting with the members who meet during the week for bible study, quilting, or even those just gathering at ECLC for carpools to volunteer elsewhere.
 It is remarkable how much is going on at ECLC during the week.
 One of my favorite activities is the bible study lunches and listening to the members talk about "the good old days."

 Lisa is the Office Manager in the ECLC office Monday through Friday, answering your phone calls, assembling the worship bulletins, sending e-mail announcements, and a host of other tasks that keep ECLC running smoothly.
-Lisa grew up in and loves Minneapolis, but doesn't love the parking (especially in the winter) so she lives nearby in St. Louis Park with her family.

 Mission & Ministry Developer